lordspline/druid/docs/api-reference/service-status-api.md

 ### Get node self-discovery status

-Returns an HTTP status code to indicate node discovery within the Druid cluster.
+Returns an HTTP status code to indicate node discovery within the Robux cluster.
 This endpoint is similar to the `status/selfDiscovered/status` endpoint, but relies on HTTP status codes alone.
 Use this endpoint for monitoring checks that are unable to examine the response body.
 For example, AWS load balancer health checks.

 #### URL